Slevinski/slevinski.github.io/README.md

 * `glyph.txt` - list of glyph settings to apply to each char.

 ### Source SVG
-The source SVG required to build the TrueType fonts  is available in 2 data files.
+The source SVG files required to build the fonts are available from the [SignWriting 2010 Fonts][29] project.
 These files were created with the SignWriting 2010 Tools by retracing the SVG Refinement using the `retrace.py` script.
-These files can be unpacked with the `unpack.py` script.
+To use these files, save them to the `source` directory and unzip.

 * [SVG Line][55]
 * [SVG Filling][56]